Tore Supra might help to deliver answers for the second divertor set foreseen for the nuclear phase of ITER.

 A feasibility study of the WEST project was launched on 25th February 2010 and has involved about 40 people.
 About 500 components with a total of 15,000 tungsten tiles are planned to be manufactured with a fully relevant ITER design and technology.

 The 164-page Feasibility Report was the basis for a peer review held at CEA Cadarache on 8 December 2010.
-An International Review Panel was called by CEA and was chaired by Prof. Minh Quang Tran (CRPP-EPFL, Lausanne, Switzerland).
-It comprised experts from Europe, China, USA and from the ITER Organization.
-The conclusions of the Panel will be delivered early next year.
+An international review panel was called by CEA and was chaired by Prof. Minh Quang Tran (CRPP-EPFL, Lausanne, Switzerland).
+It comprised experts from Europe, China, the US and from the ITER Organization.
+The conclusions of the panel will be delivered early next year.